 Guidelines for Dissertation

-Selection of topic and submission of the proposal
+a) Selection of topic and submission of the proposal

 Upon scrutinizing the Research Scheme, the Course-Coordinator will either approve or reject the proposal.
-In the event of rejection / modification of the proposed Research Scheme, the students will have to re-submit another Research Proposal incorporating the suggested changes within a stipulated time fixed by the Course-Coordinator.
+In the event of rejection / modification of the proposed Research Scheme, the candidates will have to re-submit another Research Proposal incorporating the suggested changes within a stipulated time fixed by the Course-Coordinator.

-Length and Format of the Dissertation
+b) Length and format of the Dissertation

 The length of the dissertation should normally be between 80-100 pages and should include

 - Table of Contents